 The development of the NCLHD Accreditation Program was initiated in 2002 by local health directors across the state with support from the Division of Public Health within the North Carolina Department of Health and Human Services.
 The program became a legislatively mandated process in 2006.
 North Carolina was an early national leader in health department accreditation and was the first state in the nation to mandate accreditation for local health departments.
 Since the North Carolina program started, a national effort through the Public Health Accreditation Board has been established for accrediting local, state and tribal health departments based on the framework and standards of the NCLHD Accreditation Program.
-You can read more about how the NCLHD Accreditation program was developed in the Accreditation Process Handbook (pdf).

 Senate Bill 804, signed in fall 2005, created and funded North Carolina Local Health Department Accreditation, an act to improve the public health infrastructure by establishing an accreditation system for local health departments.
 The legislation outlines the membership of a governing board to be established within the North Carolina Institute for Public Health.